adamocarolli/csc309-git-tut/README.md

 # csc309-git-tut

-# Update on adam's branch: Conflict resolved with local adam branch
+# Update on adam's branch: Local change that conflicts with remote change